What it takes to get employees up to speed

 It’s easy for a new employee to feel overwhelmed on their first day so it helps to outline what the expectations for them are leading up to their first performance review.
 A lack of transparency will lead employees elsewhere.
 Managers should set measurable and attainable goals for the employee and then let them know which team members can be the most helpful to them as they learn the ropes of the job.
 A common approach to this is assigning a mentor to the new employee so they have an official and consistent contact.

 Once a new employee is settled in and left alone to do their job, managers should strive to check in regularly to establish lines of communication and determine if any unconscious mistakes are being made.
-Seventy-eight percent of employees said being recognized by their manager motivates them on the job.
+If you find your new employees are struggling, do your best to help alleviate the pressure.
+One-on-one meetings are the perfect opportunity to offer empathy, support, advice and much more.
 It also provides new employees with interaction they may not have sought out themselves.

 The time is takes to get a new employee up-to-speed will vary, but isn’t something to be rushed.
 Paying attention to details other than the tedious day-to-day processes can provide new employees with a supportive work environment, fueling their success and performance.
-If you’re looking to improve your onboarding processes, check out Clickboarding’s employee onboarding software.
+If you’re looking to improve your onboarding processes, check out Click Boarding’s onboarding software.